For over four decades,

 The program covers a wide variety of topics from metaphysics to daily life, culture, and politics.

-This paid, 10-week internship begins with our Intellectual Boot Camp, a week-long seminar, followed by weekly seminar days with thought-leaders from around the country, discussing topics like virtue, the history of conservatism, the roots of the Western intellectual tradition, and Christianity’s role in shaping the West.
+The 10-week internship begins with the 5-day Intellectual Bootcamp followed by weekly seminars with thought-leaders from around the country, focusing on topics like virtue, the history of conservatism, the roots of the Western intellectual tradition, and Christianity’s role in shaping the West.

 What do we mean by defending and advancing Western Civilization?
 It's about ideas.
 There can be no doubt that American culture is in crisis.
 Our country was founded upon the principles and traditions of the Judeo-Christian, Greco-Roman heritage.
 As the elites have jettisoned those ideals in exchange for post-modern moral relativism, globalism, and even Cultural Marxism, we have watched our society crumble exponentially.